- Travel and Places»

 My first school in Australia was full of different experiences and happy memories.

-I have very fond memories of my first school in Lamaroo and of that wonderful first Christmas day in Australia in 1967 as a 10 year old child.
+I have very fond memories of my first school in Australia in 1967.

-At that age the idea of leaving Britain and emigrating to live on the other side of the world in Australia was an adventure with no worries at all to me.
+At that age the idea of leaving Britain and immigrating to live on the other side of the world in Australia was an adventure with no worries at all to me.

 My parents were very brave to take a chance especially with five very young children and no family out there at all for support.

-Their courage and the £10 Assisted Passage Scheme made Emigrating to Australia in 1967 possible
+Their courage and the £10 Assisted Passage Scheme made it possible.

 Once my father got the job and house with the South Australian Railway we were on our way to a fantastic experience both on the trip out there on the ship the Castel Felice and once we arrived in Australia too.